Turn clean documents into retrieval units that preserve answers, citations, and measurable search quality.

 8)

-3Report within 48 hours with photos.Structure-aware chunks handle many handbooks and policy pages.
+3Page on-call within 15 minutes with deploy ID.Structure-aware chunks handle many handbooks and policy pages.
 Some corpora force different choices:

 | Failure after measuring baseline | Candidate experiment | What must still be checked |